 As it happens there were no negative consequences in this instance, and it transpired that even if the image in question had remained restricted it wouldn’t have been a disaster.
 When the institution released the photograph I was able to establish more information about it that contradicted the original metadata.
-The library had misidentified the site by a huge margin (the fault lay in the handwritten caption), and thus the people who were said to be featured in the photograph were not who they were purported to be.
+The library had misidentified the site by a huge margin (the fault lay in the original handwritten caption), and thus the people who were said to be featured in the photograph were not who they were purported to be.
 And not only was the event a secular one, but the image itself had been republished in a 2008 volume with the participation of descendants of those depicted.
 Again, no harm done.
 Archives are chock full of such mistakes and it’s always satisfying when you can do a bit of detective work and get the information updated.
 But the bigger point is that information on why an item is restricted, and on whose authority, must be public.
 This information is not itself a secret.
 It would be sufficient to include a notice to the effect of: “This item refers to a restricted event/object/individual.
 It was removed from public access in 2008 on the basis of advice received from the following cultural authorities …”.
 Such a notice would give researchers the confidence that the decision was not made on the basis of a naive keyword search.
 It would give Indigenous applicants confidence that their cultural safety was taken seriously and that they had an avenue to contest or renegotiate the status of the item in the future.

 An illusory collection history